cran-task-views/MissingData/MissingData.md

     telemetry data using generalized hidden Markov models (including multiple imputation for missing data).
 -   *Graphs/networks*: `r pkg("missSBM")` imputes missing edges in Stochastic
-    Block models and `r pkg("cglasso")` implements an extension of the Graphical Lasso inference from censored and missing value measurements.
+    Block models, `r pkg("cglasso")` implements an extension of the Graphical Lasso inference from censored and missing value measurements, and `r pkg("bnstruct")` provides an extension of various methods for Bayesian network inference from data with missing values.
 -   *Imputation for contingency tables* is implemented in `r pkg("lori")` that can also be used for the analysis of contingency tables with missing data.
 -   *Imputation for compositional data (CODA)* is implemented in in `r pkg("zCompositions")` (various imputation methods for zeros, left-censored and missing data).
+-   *Rank models* with partially missing rankings are handled in `r pkg("BayesMallows")` with Bayesian methods.
 -   *Imputation for meta-analyses* of binary outcomes is provided in `r pkg("metasens")`.
 -   *Experimental design*: `r pkg("experiment")` handles missing values in